 The Cover Block saw two new significant functionalities in Gutenberg 6.4.
-You can now resize the Cover Block and it’s also possible to use a solid color as a background instead of a video or an image.
+Firstly, you can now resize the Cover Block.
+Secondly, it’s now possible to use a solid color as a background instead of a video or image.

-There are many more small improvements that made it into Gutenberg 6.4 and it’s good to know all of these delightful new features and options will be included in the upcoming WordPress 5.3 release.
+There are many more small improvements that made it into Gutenberg 6.4.
+Also, it’s good to know all of these delightful new features and options will be included in the upcoming WordPress 5.3 release.

 WordPress Local Environment progress